Bordeaux, Washington

-Bordeaux was an unincorporated community in Thurston County, in the U.S. state of Washington.
+Bordeaux is a ghost town in Thurston County, in the U.S. state of Washington.
+The town was abandoned in the 1940s after local timber had been extracted from the area.

 History

 A post office called Bordeaux was established in 1903, and remained in operation until 1942.
 The community was named after Thomas Bordeaux, a businessman in the lumber industry.
+At the town's peak, the population reached approximately 400 people and contained a hotel, several mills and facilities for timber processing, and company housing.

-Lumbering operations ended in the 1940s once the timber had been extracted, and the town's population dwindled.
+Lumber operations ended in the 1940s once the timber had been extracted, and the town's population dwindled.
 When the town's sawmill shut down in the mid-20th century, its last remaining inhabitants abandoned it.
 The site of Bordeaux is now located on private property which is inaccessible to the public.